ubco-W2022T2-data301/project-group-group15/final_report.md

 Where the following variables will vary in client input to effect worthiness of investing in a value stock from 1-20% but both should add up to 40% of the worthiness calculation.

 1. **Dividend yield (20%)**: Dividend yield is the annual dividend payment as a percentage of stock price.
 A higher dividend yield will provide a higher stream of income for the investor.
-If the client prefers a higher yield, they will increase the percentage of dividend yield accordingly to calcualte the worthiness of a value stock.
+If the client prefers a higher yield, they will increase the percentage of dividend yield accordingly to calculate the worthiness of a value stock.
 1. **Risk(20%)**: Risk will account for the client's ability to bear for risks.
 The higher the risk, the more the worthiness score will account for high-risk value stocks.

 <br />